 The spot where the wart is may be lighter or darker than the other skin.
 Rarely, warts are black.
 Some warts have smooth or flat surfaces.
 Some warts may cause pain.

-Here are list of some warts:
+Here are list of different types of wart:

 Common warts – often appear on the hands, but can grow anywhere.